Fry Group Foods: Locations

 In 1998 the company began exporting its meat substitutes from South Africa to Australia, where its headquarters have been based since 2014.
 As of 2018 its frozen food products, which are manufactured in a custom-built factory in Durban and by a contractor in Cornwall, are sold by supermarket chains and other retailers in over 30 countries.
+In 2020 the brand became part of the stable of plant-based food brands under LIVEKINDLY Collective - opening up its export market potential.
+Currently its biggest markets are South Africa, UK and Australia.

 Products

 The product range initially consisted of only a handful of basics including sausages, hot dogs, and burger patties.
-As of 2023 it has expanded to include more than 35 products that resemble various meat products—including schnitzels, sausage rolls, chicken nuggets, mince, and polony—which are made without any meat, egg, or dairy ingredients.
+As of 2023 it has expanded to include more than 40 products —including schnitzels, sausage rolls, chicken-style nuggets, stir-fry strips, pea protein mince, plant-based popcorn (chick'n style), polony and more—which are made without any meat, egg, or dairy ingredients.
 The unpatented plant-based meat substitutes are made from legumes, grains, natural flavourings, and spices, and do not contain any genetically modified ingredients.